-Organisations dealing with research, development, production, export or distribution of pharmaceutical drugs and formulations can have an ongoing challenge or a constraint in one of the following areas:
+Organizations working in the area of Life sciences, especially those dealing with research, development, production, export or distribution of pharmaceutical drugs and formulations, can have an ongoing challenge or a constraint in Operations, Research & Development or in Distribution to International Warehouses.

 Research & Development